na-na-hi/renget/archive/aisekaiguide.md

 Some of your characters might be a situation, This will appear instead of just the name on the discover/search page.
 Has no impact on how the character acts.
 Something like `May from Pokemon`, `Camping with Sarah` or `Do science at Black Mesa` would suffice.
+Remember that the characters name is visible on the portrait too so you don't need to include it in the title.

 ***
 ##Name